WSOP Circuit Global Casino Championship Set for August at Harrah’s Cherokee

 Harrah’s New Orleans – May 9th through May 20th

 For players not in the United States, there are three stops remaining (like the above, one is currently in motion):

 Dusk Till Dawn (Nottingham, England) – March 31st through April 14th

 Casino Barriere le Croisette (Cannes, France) – April 11th through April 22nd

 Casino de Marrakech (Marrakech, Morocco) – June 15th through June 23rd

 The current cutoff for the WSOP Circuit leaderboard is 165 points.
 Aaron Messmer holds the 50th spot with two rings and seven cashes this season.
 Stephen Buell also has 165 points, but he is listed in 51st place.
-I haven’t found information on tiebreakers, but it looks like the tiebreaker is total money earnings on the season.
+The tiebreaker is total money earnings on the season.
 Messmer has $160,595 while Buell has $41,298.
-It is not rings or number of cashes, as there are instances of players tied in points elsewhere on the leaderboard where the lower ranked player has more ring wins or number of cashes.
+It is not rings or number of cashes, as there are instances of players tied in points elsewhere on the leaderboard where the lower-ranked player has more ring wins or number of cashes.

 Stephen Song is in first place on the leaderboard right now with 320 points.
 Carl Brewington has won the most rings – three – and several others have won two.
 Darren Martin has the most WSOP Circuit cashes this season with 22, while Nicholas Pupillo is the top money earner with $397,489 (on only a dozen cashes).